 Most of the time, child custody disputes center around physical custody.
 Typically, there will be a primary custodial parent, with whom the child will reside the majority of the time.
 For the other parent, the time spent with the child is commonly referred to as visitation, shared custody or parenting time.
 A child custody lawyer will be better able to assist and guide you in these matters and answer any questions you may have relating to child custody, child support, and visitation.

-Free Consultation with a Glendora Child Custody Attorney!
+Schedule a Consultation with a Glendora Child Custody Attorney!

 For assistance with a child custody modification request or to discuss your specific situation with an experienced family law attorney, please schedule a confidential consultation with our team today.
 We are known for our high standards of integrity as well as for our genuine care.